Mike "The Situation" Sorrentino Is Facing Five Years In Prison For Tax Evasion

 The Sorrentino brothers created businesses, such as MPS Entertainment LLC and Situation Nation Inc., "to take advantage of Michael’s celebrity status," federal prosecutors said.

 Mike Sorrentino admitted that in 2011 he concealed a portion of his taxable income to evade paying the full amount of taxes he owed.
-According to prosecutors, he made cash deposits into bank accounts in amounts less than $10,000 in attempts to ensure that the deposits would not come to the IRS' attention.
+According to prosecutors, he made cash deposits into bank accounts in amounts less than $10,000 in attempts to ensure that the deposits would not come to the IRS's attention.

-The brothers are also facing a period of supervised release, restitution and monetary penalties.
+The brothers are also facing a period of supervised release, restitution, and monetary penalties.
 They are scheduled to be sentenced on April 25.

 "No matter what your stature is in our society, everyone is expected to play by the rules, and those who do not will be held accountable and brought to justice," Jonathan D. Larsen, an IRS special agent, said.